 Stop One: The Lobby

 Circulating library materials are checked out at the Circulation Desk, the most heavily used public services desk in the library.
 Staff are available during all hours of the Library's hours of operation.
-In addition to registering new borrowers and checking out books, the staff answer directional questions, address concerns regarding the collection or patron records, and coach patrons in the use of the University Libraries' online catalog, to locate a book, make a book request from another library or to access a reserve item.
+In addition to registering new borrowers and checking out books, the staff answer directional questions, address concerns regarding the collection or patron records, and coach patrons in the use of QuickSearch to locate a book, make a book request from another library or to access a reserve item.

 Other features of the Lobby include a display of public art and a group of exhibit cases.
 The exhibits may be viewed for usually a month and frequently relate to an issue or event of interest to the Campus.
 Dana Library's public art collection began in 1994 when the last building renovation took place.
 Extensive development of the collection has continued and it now fills all areas of the library.